 Ohio spiderwort is an edible prairie plant, important to pollinators, that can grow in harsh conditions.
 Minnesota is tough place to live!
 It's even tougher for plants.
 Long cold winters are the hallmark of our state, but most people are unaware that the middle strip of Minnesota is a sand plain - characterized by brutal … Continue reading Ohio Spiderwort – Edible, Hardy, and Beautiful

 We have been tapping our maple trees for the last 6 years.
 It can be a lot of work, but it's worth it!
-You can tap almost any maple tree - in your urban yard, in the middle of a forest, or in your pasture.
+4 pots of sap boiling over the fire You can tap almost any maple tree - in your urban yard, in the middle of a forest, or in your pasture.
 It doesn't … Continue reading Tapping Maple Trees for Syrup